GregVS/lisp-interpreter/README.md

 There is also a `builtin.l` file you can load that provides some useful functions (append, reverse, mapcar).

 # Example
-Here's a fun mergesort example:
+Here's a fun mergesort example you can run (test.l):

 ```lisp
 ;; This provides some useful functions (append, reverse, mapcar)